50 (more) Ways to Leave Your Clutter

 - Don’t buy stuff to store your stuff.

-- Hang with like minded people.
+- Hang with like hearted people.

 - Stop getting organized.